Do Not Reach Lists

 How it works

-As an advertiser, there may be certain people who should not be reached with any of your Twitter Ads campaigns.
-In order to efficiently exclude these people, we recommend creating a Do Not Reach List by uploading a list of their emails and allowing that list to be matched against all active Twitter users.
+As an advertiser, there may be certain people who should not be reached with any of your X Ads campaigns.
+In order to efficiently exclude these people, we recommend creating a Do Not Reach List by uploading a list of their user identifiers and allowing that list to be matched against all active X users.

 Once a DNRL is created and the status reads as “Ready”, all campaigns that run within the corresponding ads account will automatically exclude people who have matched in the DNRL — preventing them from receiving ads from your account.